jwplayer/jwplatform-docs/docs/analytics-api/index.md

 The Analytics API is a RESTful API that allows you to query various data sets and import video and advertising data to a data warehouse or analytics solution.

-!!!tip
-You can also use [Custom Reports](https://support.jwplayer.com/articles/how-to-use-custom-reports) to generate reports from your JW Player dashboard.
-!!!

 <br/>

 ## Requirements